Our2020View/Our2020View.github.io/ammeter.md

 The left hand bronze terminal takes Wire #1 from the output of the relay down in the wetbay, the middle silver terminal takes the new ground Wire #2 from the heating pads, and the right hand silver terminal takes the new ground Wire #3 that goes down to the grounding post on the fuse box.

-Here is a wiring diagram of what I ended up with - I left out all of the irrelevant ground wires, and concentrated just on the new wires I will need to add:
+Here is a wiring diagram of **the new mod** - I left out all of the irrelevant ground wires, and concentrated just on the new wires I needed to add:

 <img src="/assets/webammeterdiagramV5.jpg"/>